SohSohh/PrepApp/README.md

 # Prep App
 An app designed to emulate the NUST Entry Test as well as allowing customization of the test in order to help users for preparation.

+## Installing:
+You can find the downloadable apk in the Releases tab

 ## Dependencies / Frameworks used:
 - Django for backend, hosted on pythonanywhere
 - Retrofit API for network calls